cfpb/development/guides/screen-reader-differences.md

 ## Commonalities

 It is important to keep in mind that screen readers "present content linearly to users, one item at a time.
-This contrasts with the way in which most people use visual interfaces....Users must progress through such systems in a step-wise manner.
+This contrasts with the way in which most people use visual interfaces. ...
+Users must progress through such systems in a step-wise manner.
 The insight that audio interfaces are linearized versions of web content is an important one that should guide web developers during the engineering and design process."
 [Source](https://webaim.org/techniques/screenreader/)

 Accessibility guidelines that target screen reader users will benefit users no matter the software they use.
 Some things to keep in mind include: